jeffthomasiii/Just-a-Thought-Blog/_posts/2025-08-06-the-power-of-look.md

 That’s the power of a look.

----

 ### Attention Shapes Direction

-We often underestimate just how powerful our eyes are—not just in what we see, but in what we choose to keep seeing.
+We often underestimate just how powerful our eyes are, not just in what we see, but in what we choose to keep seeing.

 In *2 Samuel 11*, David saw Bathsheba bathing.
 He could have looked away.
 He didn’t.
 His gaze lingered.
 That attention became action.
 That action became sin.
 That sin brought devastation.